fortran-lang/webpage/source/learn/f95_features/program_units_and_procedures.md

 details).
 A reference to an external (or dummy) procedure is usually 'implicit' (the compiler assumes the details).
 However, we can provide an explicit interface in this case too.
-It is a copy of the header, specifications and END statement of the procedure concerned, either placed in a module or inserted directly:
+It is a copy of the header, specifications and `end` statement of the procedure concerned, either placed in a module or inserted directly:

 ```f90